 📞 (206) 542-7111

 The Heritage Center in Shoreline is housed just a block west of Aurora & 185th (find the Fred Meyer and head west).
-The Center, located initially at the 1912 Ronald School before moving ten blocks north 35 years into its run, was founded in 1975 as Bicentennial Project to preserve the city’s history and the region’s growth.
+The Center, located initially at the 1912 Ronald School before moving ten blocks north 35 years into its run, was founded in 1975 as a Bicentennial Project to preserve the city’s history and the region’s growth.
 And by all accounts, the Shoreline Historical Society operates with a wealth of material, both in-house and on the museum’s website, including newspaper indices, transcripts, and a true mother lode of a photo gallery collected from government officials and your everyday residents.
 Basically, if it happened in Shoreline and the tippy-top north end of Seattle, these people know about it.
 Last time I went, I made a beeline to two of my biggest interests: public rail transit and amusement parks.
 For the former, hang your head as you bemoan that the Interurban Trolley no longer exists; for the latter, get the inside scoop on Bitter Lake’s Playland Amusement Park—which had roller coasters, log flumes, and a racetrack—which closed just two years before the 1962 World’s Fair.

 Log House Museum